[JAC263] Stress Analysis of an IPM Motor Accounting for Contact Between the Magnets and Rotor Core

 Overview

-Fig. 1 shows the core material characteristics.
-The yield stress of the material used is 330 MPa.
+Fig. 1 outlines the material properties of the rotor core.
+The yield stress of the material used for the rotor core is 330 MPa.

 Von Mises Stress Distribution